Deportes Tolima: 1980s and 90s

-In 1993, the club was relegated to the Primera B, or the second division, because of poor results.
+In 1993, the club was relegated to Primera B, or the second division, because of poor results.
 Tolima played for one year in the second division but won the title, which allowed them to make an immediate return to the top tier for the 1995 season.

 The first star: 2003

 Deportes Tolima had a very interesting group of players for the second half of 2003.
 These players included Ricardo Ciciliano, Henry Zambrano, Yulián Anchico, Oscar Briceño, Jhon Charría, Jorge Artigas, Nelson Rivas, and Diego Gómez among others.
 Deportes Tolima finished in sixth place in the league and qualified to the playoffs.
-The club was placed in a group with against Atlético Nacional, Atlético Junior, and Independiente Medellín.
-When everyone predicted Atlético Junior would finish first in the mini league and would go to the final, Deportes Tolima beat Atlético Nacional 2–0 in Ibagué and Atlético Junior lost 1–0 to Independiente Medellín in Medellín.
-WIth these results, Deportes Tolima qualified to the final against Deportivo Cali on head-to-head results after tying Junior on points.
-Tolima won the first game 2–0 in Ibagué with an exceptional performance of Rogeiro Pereira, who scored both goals.
+The club was placed in a group with against Atlético Nacional, Junior, and Independiente Medellín.
+When everyone predicted Junior would top the group and advance to the final, Deportes Tolima beat Atlético Nacional 2–0 in Ibagué and Junior lost 1–0 to Independiente Medellín in Medellín.
+With these results, Deportes Tolima qualified to the final against Deportivo Cali on away goals scored after tying Junior on points and goals scored.
+Tolima won the first leg of the finals 2–0 in Ibagué with an exceptional performance of Rogeiro Pereira, who scored both goals.
 In the second leg Tolima lost 3–1 in Cali, which forced penalty kicks as the aggregate score was 3–3.
 In the penalty shootout, Deportes Tolima only missed one penalty and goalkeeper Diego Gómez saved two penalties, which helped the club win the league title for the first time in history.

-As league champion, Tolima qualified for the 2004 Copa Libertadores, where they were eliminated in the group stage with a third-placed finish.
+As league champion, Tolima qualified for the 2004 Copa Libertadores, where they were eliminated in the group stage after placing third in their group, comprising River Plate, Deportivo Táchira from Venezuela, and Paraguayan side Libertad.